 Memorial Tree Program

-The University of Texas at Austin welcomes the purchase of trees to provide living tributes to individuals or groups associated with the university.
-The Memorial Tree Program, administered by the university urban forester and the Landscape Services branch of Facilities Services, facilitates planting of trees by individuals and organizations.
+The University of Texas at Austin welcomes the purchase of trees to provide living tributes to current students, staff, and faculty.
+The Memorial Tree Program, administered by the university urban forester and the Landscape Services branch of Facilities Services, facilitates the planting and maintenance of memorial trees.

 The University of Texas at Austin values the diversity of its campus urban forest and the important role existing trees play in sustainable building efforts.
 This principle is reflected in the university’s sustained commitment to maintaining its designation as a Tree Campus USA with a focus on tree preservation and restoration of campus ecosystems impacted by campus construction projects.
 The university has an excellent track record for managing the heritage trees when new facilities are being constructed.
 If possible, these trees are relocated to another site on campus.
 Or, if it becomes necessary to harvest them, their wood is repurposed into the building near where these valuable trees once stood.
 For example, over a 15 year period UT Austin transplanted 55 trees with a 93% survival rate.